biosafetylvl5/gwynu/src/understanding/estradiol.njk.md

 Alsa1535: 5'- AAG GGA TGC CGT TTG GGC CCA AGT TCG GCA TAG TG -3'
 ```

-On 05/27/2020, I was able to confirm that Alsa1535 binds to estradiol valerate and not just estradiol with impressive linearity (R^2^=0.9975):
+On 05/27/2020, I was able to confirm that Alsa1535 binds to estradiol valerate and estradiol with impressive linearity (R^2^=0.9975):

 ![[How I made this graph](./estradiol/COVID-Era-Work.html)](./estradiol/05272020-e2-additions-curve.png)